Frequently Asked Questions - For Providers

 Think of it like a cafeteria-style selection.

-We can customize any one’s needs.
+We can customize to anyone’s needs.
 Sometimes we refer to it as a “ketamine clinic in a box.”

 We will consider partnerships and management agreements.